 Having never had a formal afternoon tea experience, I must say that I was looking forward to my first one at The Atrium in Dublin.
 Bringing my better half along for the experience, stepping through the doors offered a nice first impression.
+Afternoon tea in Dublin is a great pass time.

 The atmosphere was completely calm.
 The Atrium offered a décor in the classical style.
-Even the music that was playing in the background through the overhead speakers helped to create a sense of a peace.
+Even the music that was playing in the background through the overhead speakers helped to create a sense of peace.

 There were 12 different teas on the menu.
 You’re allowed to select one, then change it if you wish during any part of your tea.
 Although the staff at The Atrium never recommended a specific tea to complement the food choices, we found it to be a friendly experience where we were never rushed.